ELi's Sustainability Campaign Nears Deadline

 - signing up to make an automatic monthly contribution ($5, $10, $30, whatever works for you) with a credit card by clicking here.
 If you choose this option, the match will be equal to your one-year commitment; so, if you pledge $10 a month, we’ll get a $120 match.

 - signing up to make a monthly contribution by check.
 If you want to do this, drop a note to email@example.com so we can note it in our running goal total.

-Why do a “Sustain or Bust” campaign?
+Why do a “Sustainability" campaign?
 Last year we ran our first Sustainability Campaign, and because our readers came through for us on our goal for 2017, it meant a dramatically different year for us.
 Instead of constantly having to stop to fundraise, we have been able to dedicate our efforts to our core mission throughout 2017.